quorumcontrol/tupelo-wasm-sdk/README.md

 By default the wasm is loaded from the tupelo.wasm included in the npm package of this repo (src/js/go/tupelo.wasm) for node and from `/tupelo.wasm` (from the root of the server) in the browser.
 This is customizable by setting Go.wasmPath equal to whever is better for your app.

+## Running the tests

+In order for the tests to run, you need to have a tupelo running.
+In the directory [./wasmtupelo](./wasmtupelo) there is a docker-compose which will enable the tests.

+``$ cd wasmtupelo && docker-compose up``

+Then `npm test` should be green.